 The College of Design features three types of international programs to help you fulfill your goal of studying abroad.

 Since 1991, more than 2,000 students have studied in Rome through the College of Design’s flagship international program — the first fully licensed study-abroad program in the Iowa regents’ system.
 Full-semester study options are available for graphic design, interior design, integrated studio arts and BA students each fall, and for architecture, community and regional planning and landscape architecture students each spring.
-The summer program offers classes for industrial design students.
 Students attend classes at our studio facilities in the historic center of Rome at Palazzo Cenci-Bolognetti, a 16th-century building located in the Piazza delle Cinque Scole near the Tiber River.

 The College of Design offers a variety of short-term programs throughout the academic year that are led by College of Design faculty members.
 Some programs are major-specific and others are open to all majors in the college.
 Time abroad ranges from five days to five weeks, and students earn between two and four ISU credits depending on the program.

 Some majors in the college have agreements that allow students to study for a semester or an academic year at a partner institution abroad where classes are normally taught in English.
 Exchange programs are limited to smaller numbers of students (usually two per semester) and provide the additional advantages of a more independent experience abroad with a higher level of cultural immersion.
 Students pay ISU tuition and fees when participating, and credits are transferred back to ISU from the host institution.
 Students from the partner institution will travel to Ames to study while ISU students are abroad.

 What is currently available for Architecture majors?